ddmitov/elephant-harness/README.md

   This object property is mandatory.

 * **stdoutFunction:**
-  This is the name of the function that will be executed every time when output is available on STDOUT.
+  This is the function that will be executed every time when output is available on STDOUT.
   The only parameter passed to the ``stdoutFunction`` is the STDOUT string.
   This object property is mandatory.

 * **stderrFunction:**
-  This is the name of the function that will be executed every time when output is available on STDERR.
+  This is the function that will be executed every time when output is available on STDERR.
   The only parameter passed to this function is the STDERR string.

 * **errorFunction:**
-  This is the name of the function that will be executed on script errors.
+  This is the function that will be executed on script error.
   The only parameter passed to this function is the error object.
   The ``errorFunction`` could be useful for displaying a message when PHP interpreter is not found.

 * **exitFunction:**
-  This is the name of the function that will be executed when a PHP script is finished.
+  This is the function that will be executed when a PHP script is finished.
   The only parameter passed to this function is the exit code string.

 * **interpreterSwitches:**